SquirrelloDev/todo-app-next/README.md

 ### Useful resources

-- [Egghead.io react-beatiful-dnd course](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) - Great place to get started with this drag and drop libray (even if it is written in class components)
+- [Egghead.io react-beatiful-dnd course](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) - Great place to get started with this drag and drop library (even if it is written in class components)

 ## Author